Moors Valley Railway

-Moors Valley uses a narrow gauge prototype to produce tank locomotives in which one may sit, allowing running during the harshest of conditions, so much so that it runs throughout the year.
+Moors Valley uses a narrow gauge prototype to produce locomotives in which one may sit, allowing running during inclement conditions, as such the railway runs year round.
 A further benefit of the style of locomotives built to this prototype is that, unlike models, and standard gauge 71/4 inch locomotives, the locomotives used on the Moors Valley Railway are considerably more powerful due to the increased boiler size that can be achieved through almost freelance prototypes.

-Roger Marsh was a pioneer of this principle and built Tinkerbell; when this was spotted a tank locomotive, Talos, was ordered and so started the Tinkerbell-class of locomotives.
+Roger Marsh was a pioneer of this principle and built Tinkerbell; shortly after being shown to the public another engine Talos, was ordered and so started the Tinkerbell-class of locomotives.
 Coincidentally, when Tinkerbell was seen for sale, it was purchased by the then Tucktonia Railway, becoming its second locomotive.
-Several more were built at Tucktonia, several far more powerful than previous locomotives, before everything was moved to Moors Valley Railway.
+Several more were built at Tucktonia, the last of which being Aelfred, several far more powerful than previous locomotives, before everything was moved to Moors Valley Railway. where more locomotives were constructed along similar lines, with the first being Jason in 1989.

-Moors Valley Railway owns approximately 12 locomotives and a further 7 are privately owned.
-Hartfield is the most recent addition, being purchased from an owner who rarely used the locomotive.
-'Hartfield' follows the general idea of Jason (a Tinkerbell variation) as per many other private locomotives.

-There are many other tender locomotives such as Offa, almost certainly the most powerful 71/4 inch gauge locomotive in existence until recently.
-Including certain privately owned locomotives such as Athelstan or Thor, which is the largest locomotive on the railway.
+Moors Valley Railway owns approximately 12 locomotives and a further 7 are privately owned. some are owned by the railway itself includes Offa, almost certainly the most powerful 71/4 inch gauge locomotive in existence until recently. and Jason, which is a stalwart of the winter season, when the weather is more inclement. as well as other locomotives that are owned by private individuals such as Thor, which presently is the largest locomotive on the railway. as well as Julianna which is the most recent addition to the fleet to date.

 The carriages at Moors Valley have no roof, but have a bench in the centre to sit on.
 Each carriage is approximately eight feet long.
-There are four rakes of eight carriages, in green, brown, olive and red liveries.
+There are four rakes of eight carriages, in green, brown, olive, and red liveries, with a rake of four grey carriages often seen on shuttle services on galas.